H-J-P/Ikarus/README.md

+##Ikarus##

 Ikarus is a solution like Helios or Hawgtouch, but with a database background and the possiblity to configure it in tables.

-Please follow this link to the [Wiki](https://github.com/s-d-a/Ikarus/wiki)
+Please follow this link to our [Wiki](https://github.com/s-d-a/Ikarus/wiki)

 ###Installation:###

-Please download Ikarus and our DCS-Exportscript:
+- Please download Ikarus and unzip it.
+- Download our DCS-Exportscript:

 https://github.com/s-d-a/DCS-ExportScripts